oppia/oppia-web-developer-docs/Backend-tests.md

 TOTAL                               118      5     34      3    95%
 ```

-If you want to check that you've fixed the per-file coverage issue without running all the tests, you can use `--test_target` to run only the test file associated with the file whose coverage you want to check.
+If you want to check that you've fixed the per-file coverage issue without running all the tests, you can use `--test_targets` to run only the test file associated with the file whose coverage you want to check.
 Then in the overall coverage report, check the line for your file to see if it's 100%.
 Note that most other files in the codebase will show as being incompletely covered since you didn't run all the tests, and that's okay.

 ## Write backend tests